MCP Integration

 manage | Sensitive management actions such as key rotation or configuration changes. | Keep rare; step-up or ownership checks may apply. |

 Use the smallest scope that works.
 A monitoring client should not receive a trade key.
-A trade automation should not receive manage scope unless it truly needs configuration control.
+A trading runtime should not receive manage scope unless it truly needs management access.

 MCP scopes are permissions, not pricing plans.